 DUMBBELL BULGARIAN SPLIT SQUAT IN HIGH-LOW FASHION

-Exercise Notes: Start position is standing with your left foot on the floor, bending your knee of the left leg and your right leg resting on a bench behind you with dumbbells in each hand.
-Lower down until the dumbbells touch the floor and then come back up.
-Alternate reps dropping straight down with reps in a sprinter lunge position.
+1. 1.
+Starting position is standing with your left foot on the floor, bending your knee of the left leg and your right leg resting on a workout bench or other elevated surface behind you with a pair of dumbbells in each hand.

 Then on the next rep, you’ll go down into a sprinter lunge position, which loads the posterior chain by placing the glutes under enormous stretch and increasing the muscle recruitment there.